GoldenPavilion/LoreScroll/spec.md

 - [X] Using Ruby on Rails for the project
 --- Set up project using rails new LoreScroll
 - [X] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
---- User has_many stories, has_many worlds.
-World has_many characers.
-Story has_many characters, has_many story_genres.
-Genre has_many story_genres.
+--- User has many stories, has many worlds.
+World has many characers.
+Story has many characters, has many story_genres.
+Genre has many story_genres.
 - [X] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
---- World belongs_to user.
-Story belongs_to user.
-Character belongs_to world, belongs_to story.
-StoryGenre belongs_to story, belongs_to genre.
+--- World belongs to user.
+Story belongs to user.
+Character belongs to world, belongs to story.
+StoryGenre belongs to story, belongs to genre.
-- [ ] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe   has_many Items through Ingredients)
+- [X] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+--- World has many stories through characters.
+Story has many worlds through characters.
+Story has many genres through story_genres.
+Genre has many stories through story_genres.
 - [ ] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
 - [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)